Interactions-Nexus/Nexus-Wiki/innovations/software-stack.md

 ### **Consensus:**

-Two Proof of Work (PoW) channels (Prime and Hashing) and one Proof of Stake (PoS) channel are used to secure the network.
+Two Proof-of-Work (PoW) channels (Prime and Hashing) and one Proof-of-Stake (PoS) channel are used to secure the network.
 Consensus is balanced between all three channels as it is based on collective chain weight, providing a higher resistance to 51% attacks compared to single algorithm blockchains.
 As the TAO framework is developed, these three forms of consensus will become the three layers of the [3DC](broken-reference).

 ### **Reputation:**